foundriesio/docs/source/customer-factory/docker-apps.rst

 essentially a docker-compose definition with a bit of context wrapped around it to make the applications a bit more generic.

-If you followed the steps described at :ref:`tutorial-managing` to register your device, you may have noticed the flag ``-a shellhttpd`` being set.
-This sets the service to watch for targets with the name "shellhttpd" and pull and deploy them if new ones exist.

 The following guide will detail how to create your own `Docker App`_ store.

 .. _TUF: